breuleux/terminus/doc/protocol.md

   use one of the `set_X` commands to discard it afterwards.

-**Warning**: even though it might appear unnecessary to do so, it is sometimes necessary to call `recreate` (see below) on the nest that was reported back before using it.
+**Warning**: even though it might appear unnecessary to do so, it is sometimes necessary to call `demote` (see below) on the nest that was reported back before using it.
 The reason why is that if you store the program's output into a file to print it back, the nests are hardcoded in the stream.
 Think about what happens if you print the file twice: the same nest will be reused, so you won't see the output twice, you'll see it once, and then it will be refreshed in the same place.
 In the future, a smart shell could solve the issue by creating a fresh nest for every process and filtering the escape codes to make sure that different processes don't share nests.

 ### 201: demote